A Company In Trouble

 By obtaining control of a company, the commissioner (or the insurance department) is, by law, the rehabilitator or liquidator of the company.
 In this capacity, the commissioner or department takes control of the company’s operations.
 Rather than do so directly, the commissioner may retain a special deputy receiver to supervise the company’s activities.
 The receiver may be an employee of the state insurance department or an independent professional experienced in legal, accounting, and actuarial issues.

 The receiver oversees an accounting of the company’s assets and liabilities and administers the estate of the company.
 In doing so, the receiver seeks to maximize the company’s assets, transfer them to cash, and then distribute that cash to creditors having valid claims against the insurer in accordance with payment priorities specified by state law (in all states, policyholders are priority claimants whose claims are paid before those of general creditors).

 [ Back ]

 Role of the Guaranty Associations

 State life and health insurance guaranty associations are state entities (in all 50 states as well as Puerto Rico and the District of Columbia) created to protect policyholders of an insolvent insurance company.
 All insurance companies (with limited exceptions) licensed to sell life or health insurance in a state must be members of that state’s guaranty association.

-The guaranty association cooperates with the commissioner and the receiver in determining whether the company can be rehabilitated or if the failed company should be liquidated and its policies transferred to financially sound insurance companies.
-Once the liquidation is ordered, the guaranty association provides coverage to the company’s policyholders who are state residents (up to the limits specified by state laws—see below; any benefit amounts above the guaranty asociation benefit levels become claims against the company's remaining assets).
+The guaranty association cooperates with the commissioner and the receiver in pre-liquidation planning.
+Once the liquidation is ordered, the guaranty association provides coverage to the company’s policyholders who are state residents (up to the levels specified by state laws—see below; any benefit amounts above the guaranty asociation benefit levels become claims against the company's remaining assets).
 For a complete listing of each state’s laws regarding this coverage, see Guaranty Association Laws in the “Facts & Figures” section.

 [ Back ]

 While laws governing maximum limits and types of policies covered vary from state to state, most states are consistent with the NAIC Model Act and provide coverage at least in the amounts specified below.
-Check your state association’s Web site, because many states offer higher limits for certain products:
+Check your state association’s website to confirm the applicable benefit levels in your state.